Hashimoto's Thyroiditis: Introduction

 Hashimoto's Thyroiditis: Misdiagnosis

 A diagnosis of Hashimoto's disease may be delayed or missed because many people have no symptoms.
 If Hashimoto's disease leads to hypothyroidism, symptoms can develop.
 However, early symptoms, such as fatigue, weight gain, muscle aches, and weakness, and dry thinning hear can be ambiguous and/or mild.
-These symptoms are similar to symptoms of ...more misdiagnosis »
+These symptoms are similar to symptoms of other conditions, such ...more misdiagnosis »

 Symptoms of Hashimoto's Thyroiditis